magnusrodseth/disaster-tweets/assignment-2/README.md

 ## 2. Extract features

-The raw columns in the dataset we are working with are the text column and the keyword column.
-Here we will explain how we extract features from these columns.
+We have done feature extraction from two raw columns in the dataset: 'text' and 'keyword'.
+Here we will outline how the feature were extracted.

 ### Text
 Machine learning models are not able to understand raw text, so the text must be converted into a numerical representation.
-The following methods were used to extract features from the text
+The following methods were used to extract features from the text.

 #### TF-IDF
 TD-IDF, or term frequency–inverse document frequency, is an extenstion of the bag-of-words model.
 The bag-of-words algorithm represents a document by the occurrence of words within a it.
 You first build a vocabulary by looking at the set of all words used in the corpus.
 The amount of words in the vocabulary maps directly to the number of features it produces for a given document.
 The result of embedding a document with bag-of-words is simply a one hot encoding of the ocurrences of the words in the vocabulary in the document.